JessePrince/OmniMol-Rebuttal/README.md

-# Supplementary result for rebuttal
+# Supplementary information for rebuttal

 Due to **severe character limit**, we are not able to provide all of the results in OpenReview.
 To further address your concern, we have included detailed responses and experimental results in separate `markdown` file named after the reviewer name.